sarahstrong314/MCR3U/1 - Quadratic Functions/7 - Solving Linear-Quadratic Systems.md

 Recall from grade 9 that solving a system of equations involves finding points of intersection.
 This is what we will be doing, except with both linear and quadratic functions.

-When we graph a linear function and a quadratic function on the same plane, there are three possibilities for how they intersect.
+When we graph a linear function and a quadratic function on the same set of axes, there are three possibilities for how they intersect.
 They either intersect 0 times, exactly once, or exactly twice.

 Here are some examples.